 In the accelerated growth in international air travel, multilingualism and multiculturalism means business.
 Ability to speak English fluently and proficiency in at least one foreign language like German is often mandatory to reach even the interview stage of the recruitment procedure for ground crew and aviation staff.

-If you want a more adventurous career lifestyle, you can seek for employment as an air hostess under international airlines.
+If you want a more adventurous career lifestyle, you can seek employment as an air hostess under international airlines.
 This career pays big, but only for people who love flying and willing to take challenges.
 There are quite a number of airline companies plying their trade between Indian and Germany and such other German-speaking countries.
 You can apply and work for any of such companies where there is an opening.

 7. Research analyst

-Science and technology is a significant force that drives modern human economic endeavours today, and it happens that Germany is one of the three most significant contributors to global scientific research.
+Science and technology is a significant force that drives modern human economic endeavors today, and it happens that Germany is one of the three most significant contributors to global scientific research.
 This makes the German language the second most widely utilized scientific language.
-Your ability to speak and read in German can get you a job as an assistant analyst in research facilities owned and operate by the government or private bodies in India, Germany or such other German-speaking countries.
+Your ability to speak and read in German can get you a job as an assistant analyst in research facilities owned and operated by the government or private bodies in India, Germany or such other German-speaking countries.